Education for Life Philosophy

 40 Years of Education for Life

 Education for Life has been used as the model for Living Wisdom Schools for over 40 years.
 Every school uniquely expresses the same proven principles.
-LWS was established in Portland in 1997 and is part of a global network of schools and associations.
-Since the first school opened in 1972, there have been schools and programs established in Oregon, Washington, California, Slovenia, Italy, Germany, and India, in both public and private settings.
+The Education for Life Outreach Program emerged from the ending of Living Wisdom School in Portland that ran strong for 23 years.
+It is part of a global network of schools and associations.
+Since the first school opened in 1972, there have been schools and programs established in Oregon, California, Slovenia, Italy, Germany, and India, in both public and private settings.